cyborguk/cyborguk.github.io/_posts/2024-01-29-self-hosted-archive.md

 ![](/assets/images/archivebox1.png)

 {: .image-caption}
-*Peforming a text search on the archived content*
+*Performing a text search on the archived content*

 Regarding search, the default is to use ripgrep on the backend to search the archive, which has been sufficient for me so far.
 There is also the option to use the Sonic search backend, which offers fuzzy text searching, but the documentation doesn't explain enough for me to understand the difference, usage or benefits.
 There is an issue outstanding to improve the docs for the features offered by Sonic.